marcelghisi/AuditLog/README.md

 ```
 http://localhost:8080/api/audits/10/?admin=admin&password=123456
 ```
->All the data inserted in nullable fields pci and pii will be applied cryptograph and to decrypt use filters as follow
+>All the data inserted in nullable fields pci and pii will be applied cryptograph and to decrypt use filters as demonstreted in the url above
->>The admin and password filter code has been written just for demo
+>>Pss .
+The admin and password filter code has bean written just for demo purposes

 #To test with mysql
 ```